 If you're looking for something different for your Virginia Beach vacation, you can take a tour of Oceana Naval Air Station, the Navy's main air station on the East Coast.
 Watch for the amazing Navy F/A-18 Super Hornet jets roaring overhead.
 (You can't see them as often as you used to at the beachfront thanks to complaints by the locals.)
 In fact, thanks to Oceana and the nearby Norfolk Naval Base, military members and their families make up a good 30,000 of the area's population.

 As you can see, there's no shortage of things to do on your Virginia Beach vacation.
+Check out these links:

 You can find just about everything for a Virginia Beach vacation accommodation.
 Choose from full-service luxury oceanfront beach hotels like the top-rated Springhill Suites Virginia Beach Oceanfront, to budget-conscious spots like Sundial Motel & Efficiencies, to B&B's like the cozy Angie's Guest Cottage.